 Many of the celebration's traditions have changed with the times.
 The sectarian element, for the most part, has faded.
-The "guy", an effigy of Guy Fawkes, is still usually thrown on the bonfire but an effigy of the 17th century Pope rarely is.
-Today people of all persuasions come out for the fun of huge public fireworks displays and for the primal thrill of watching a really big bonfire.
+The "guy," an effigy of Guy Fawkes, is still usually thrown on the bonfire but an effigy of the 17th century Pope rarely is.
+In modern times, people of all persuasions come out for the fun of huge public fireworks displays and for the primal thrill of watching a really big bonfire.

 As recently as 20 years ago, groups of children, with their stuffed "guys" begging for "A Penny for the Guy?" were a common sight on many street corners.
 The pennies were meant to buy fire crackers.
 Since children can no longer buy fireworks in most places and private fireworks displays are, in general, on the decline, this is now rare.

-In at least two locations, the old fashioned - and sometimes disturbing - Guy Fawkes traditions persist:
+In at least two locations, the old fashioned Guy Fawkes traditions persist:

 - Lewes near Brighton is well known for its dark and fiery traditions.
 Bonfire Societies of Bonfire Boys (who, like the Ulster Apprentice Boys, are not boys) parade through the streets in costume with torches.
-There is usually a papal effigy alongside of the "guy".
-Between 1555 and 1557, in the reign of Mary Tudor - known as Bloody Mary - 17 Protestant martyrs were burned on Lewes High Street.
-In a disturbing commemoration of this event, 17 flaming crosses are paraded through the town.
+There is usually a papal effigy alongside of the "guy."
+Between 1555 and 1557, in the reign of Mary Tudor—known as Bloody Mary—17 Protestant martyrs were burned on Lewes High Street.
+In commemoration of this event, 17 flaming crosses are paraded through the town.
 As if to underscore the dark and violent nature of Lewes celebrations, the town has a Bonfire Council that sets rules and publishes a health and safety notice on its website: "Although a great deal of effort is directed into the safety aspects of Bonfire Night, fire and fireworks remain potentially dangerous.
-All persons should carefully note that attendance at Lewes on Bonfire Night will constitute volenti non fit injuria, that is to say you will be deemed to have accepted any risk of injury or damage whatsoever, and no claim in respect thereof will lie against the organisers."
+All persons should carefully note that attendance at Lewes on Bonfire Night will constitute volenti non fit injuria, that is to say you will be deemed to have accepted any risk of injury or damage whatsoever, and no claim in respect thereof will lie against the organizers."
 The event is held on November 5 except when that date falls on a Sunday.
-In that case, Saturday Nov.
-4 is chosen (the date in 2017).

 In the Devon town of Ottery St Mary, daring young men race through the crowded streets carrying Flaming Tar Barrels.
 The reason is lost in antiquity but is no doubt tied to the British love of fire festivals.
-The day begins with junior barrels, building up to a giant barrel at midnight - all this is conducted before a gigantic bonfire and surrounded by a fair.
-In 2017 this will take place on November 4.
+The day begins with junior barrels, building up to a giant barrel at midnight.
+All this is conducted before a gigantic bonfire and surrounded by a fair.

 - Carlisle: This event boasts one of the top 10 fire festivals in the country.
 At least 35,000 people watch 2,000 fireworks explode and a 40-foot-high bonfire blaze away near the castle walls.
-In 2017, it takes place on November 4 with entertainment in Bitts Park from 6:45 p,m, the bonfire lit at 7 p.m., and a "Fireshow Funday" fair in the town center from 2 p.m.
-This is a free event but charity collectors with buckets will circulate in the crowd.
+It typically involves a bonfire and a "Fireshow Funday" fair in the town center.
+It is a free event but charity collectors with buckets will circulate in the crowd.

 - Leeds Castle: Tickets are expensive to the two-night festival at Kent's landmark, Leeds Castle, but they throw a world famous show with loads of different elements, usually staged around a theme.
-In 2017, the event will be November 4-5 with a theme of a "Best of British" sing-along with music from a range of British artists.
+In 2018, the event will be November 2-3 with a range of British artists.
 Tickets go fast for this one.
-Buildup to the fireworks starts at around 5:30 so there are lots of exhausted children by the time they're over.
+Festivities start at 2 p.m. and include live music, a falconry display, a maze, and food stalls.
+Buildup to the fireworks starts at around 5:30 p.m.

 - Manchester: Bonfires and fireworks events take place all over (and all around Manchester).
 The Manchester Evening News publishes an annual roundup that lists dozens of them, worth checking here.

 - Rye in Sussex: This event has a bonfire (usually lit by a celebrity), a fireworks display and a torchlight parade.
-It's on November 11 in 2017 and besides being a week later then most, the fireworks are later too.
-The torchlight procession starts at 7:50 p.m., the bonfire is lit by "Rye Fawkes" at 8:45 p.m., and the fireworks begin at 9 p.m.
+It's on Saturday, November 10, 2018 and besides being a week later then most, the fireworks are later too.
+The torchlight procession starts at 7:30 p.m., the bonfire is lit by "Rye Fawkes" at 8:45 p.m., and the fireworks begin at 9 p.m.

-- Edinburgh: The Annual Meadowbanks Fireworks Display is just fireworks, with no bonfire, on November 5, 2017.
-This is a ticketed event, but for a free way to see fireworks all around you, wrap up warm and climb up to Calton Hill or Arthur's Seat at about 7 p.m. for great views.
-Other fireworks are scheduled around the Scottish capital from 3 through 6 November.
-Check here for the latest list.
+- Edinburgh: There are fireworks all over the Scottish capital from November 2-5, 2018.
+For a free way to see fireworks all around you, wrap up warm and climb up to Calton Hill or Arthur's Seat at about 7 p.m. for great views.

-- Bristol: Canford Park Charity Fireworks Fiesta is on November 4 in 2017, sponsored by the Bristol Round Table and the Rotary Club of Clifton.
-Gates open at 6 p.m. and the display begins a 7 p.m.
+- Bristol: Canford Park Charity Fireworks Fiesta is on November 10, 2018, sponsored by the Bristol Round Table and the Rotary Club of Clifton.
+Gates open at 5:30 p.m. and the display begins a 7 p.m.
 Tickets are available through the website.

-- Poole Quay Grand Fireworks Display: A free annual event takes place on November 5 in 2017.
+- Poole Quay Grand Fireworks Display: A free annual event takes place on November 5.
 Here, there is street entertainment, live music, and kids events from 4:30 p.m. with the main fireworks display at 8 p.m.